bit-js/byte/README.md

 const getCats = query.values('category'); // string[]
 ```

-The query parser utils do not `decodeURLComponent` the result by default
+The query parser utils do not `decodeURLComponent` the result by default.